LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+- Issue 48333: When creating samples from sources, don't check sample status of parents (that aren't samples)

 ### version 2.355.1
 *Released*: 27 July 2023
 - Updates to allow sources to have parent sources